eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     Compressor: blosc

-The above overview tells us that the data is two-dimensional, with dimensions 5490 x 5490 Zarr data is split up into *chunks*, which are smaller, independent piece of the larger array.
+The above overview tells us that the data is two-dimensional, with dimensions 5490 x 5490.
+Zarr data is split up into **chunks**, which are smaller, independent piece of the larger array.
 Chunks can be accessed individually, without loading the entire array.
 In this case, there are 36 chunks in total, with 6 along each of the dimensions, each of size